 We will be evaluating wines in no particular order on no particular schedule.
 Just stay tuned and you will never miss our reviews.
 If the wine is tasted more than once, the rating table will be updated so as to reflect all the new impressions and observations.

-Tonight we are going to review a wine that is new on the local market, yet one that has quite some reputation amongst the wine enthusiasts – Rara Neagra 2016 by Domeniile Pripa.
-This is a single varietal wine made of rara neagra grapes, also known as babeasca neagra in Romania, which is an indigenous grape variety that is famous for its ability to highlight terroir.
-The wine has been aged for 6 months in veritable moldovan oak barrels and produced in an extremely limited edition of only 260 bottles – which is a rarity even here in Moldova – this is a microvinification of an unprecedented level.
+Today we are going to review a wine that has quite some reputation amongst the local wine enthusiasts – Rara Neagra 2017 by Domeniile Pripa.
+This is a single varietal rara neagra wine, an indigenous grape variety that is also known as babeasca neagra in Romania, a variety that is famous for its ability to highlight aspects of terroir.
+The wine has been aged for 6 months in veritable moldovan oak barrels and produced in a very limited edition, thus it is a rarity even here in Moldova, as this is true microvinification.
 But let’s not get carried away by all that theory, without further ado – on to the tasting!

 Take a look at the tasting notes below and our detailed assessment of the wine:

-Noble and transparent ruby color, with elegant indigo-purple shades towards the rim of the glass.
+Pale and transparent garnet color, with hazy copper shades towards the rim of the glass.

-The nose is strong, filled mostly with red fruit flavours: ripe sour cherry, ripe red plum, redcurrant, ripe wolfberry, overripe blueberry, red mulberry, jostaberry and some hints of sweet wood.
-An instant later the nose is filled with noble notes of roasted oakwood, red pepper, nutmeg, allspice, sweet tobacco and some subtle hints of vanilla.
+The nose is strong, filled mostly with red fruit & black fruit flavours: sour cherry, sweet cherry, redcurrant, red plum, ripe cranberry, ripe wolfberry, blackberry, black cherry and some subtle irony hints.
+An instant later the nose is filled with notes of red pepper, nutmeg, roasted oakwood, sweet tobacco, sun dried oak and some subtle hints of vanilla.

-The wine has a long finish and an balanced, fruity-tart aftertaste.
+The wine has a medium finish and an austere, fruity-tart aftertaste.

-Conclusion: this is a very fine rara neagra wine – fruity, round and supple – a wine that is still on the rise.
-Certainly, it can resist some more bottle ageing (2 to 3 years), yet we would not recommend it, as this is a fine example of a wine that should be enjoyed sooner rather than later.
-There are wines that might gain some elegance with age (if you’re lucky enough) while losing most of the flamboyance, but there are also wines that are elegant in their youth and age will take its toll on them.
-That said, we would suggest to pair this wine with dishes that are rich in natural meaty accents and smooth textures, like for example a rare sirloin steak or a very rare ribeye steak with butter.
+Conclusion: this is a fair rara neagra wine – fruity, opulent and austere – a wine that is still on the rise.
+Certainly, it can resist some more bottle ageing (1 or 2 years), yet we’d definitely not recommend it, as the wine does not hold any promises for further improvement – a fine example of a wine that should be enjoyed sooner rather than later.
+Indeed, there are wines that might gain some elegance with age (if you’re lucky enough) while losing most of the flamboyance, but there are also wines that does not have the prerequisites for bottle ageing, thus enjoying them young and fresh is the better outcome.
+That said, we would suggest to pair this wine with dishes that are rich in natural umami accents with hints of leathery flavours, like for example a very-rare ribeye steak with butter or a rare to medium-rare marinated venison steak.
 Cheers!

 WineStatistics tasting results: